 Redesigning the Date and Time Menus

-As Figure 4 shows, I’ve changed the following elements on the Fancast Browse TV Listings page:
+As you can see in Figure 3, I’ve changed the following elements on the Fancast Browse TV Listings page:

 (Note—Change is a link that displays an overlaid dialog box, in which a user can provide a different ZIP code and select a Comcast service.)